Boundary Layer Estimates in Stochastic Homogenization: Introduction

-By $c$ and $C$, we denote generic constants whose value may change from appearance to appearance; typically, $C$ is used to denote a large constant, while $c$ denotes a small constant.
+By $c$ and $C$, we denote generic constants whose value may change from line to line; typically, $C$ is used to denote a large constant, while $c$ denotes a small constant.

-Similarly, we use the notation $\mathcal{C}$ to denote a generic random constant (respectively, $\mathcal{C}(x)$ to denote a generic random field) whose value may change from appearance to appearance.
+Similarly, we use the notation $\mathcal{C}$ to denote a generic random constant (respectively, $\mathcal{C}(x)$ to denote a generic random field) whose value may change from line to line.
 Unless otherwise specified, the constant $\mathcal{C}$ (respectively the random field $\mathcal{C}(x)$) will be subject to a uniform stretched exponential moment bound.
+We remark that occasionally we emphasize the randomness and write $\mathcal{C}(a)$ or $\mathcal{C}(a,x)$.

-By $B_r(x)$ we denote the ball of radius $r$ centered at $x$, while by $\mathcal{O}$ we denote a (typically $C^{1,1}$, but not necessarily bounded) domain.
+We frequently use the convention that $``\lesssim"$ means $`` \leq C(d, \lambda, \nu, \alpha),"$ where $d$ denotes the dimension, $\lambda>0$ is the ellipticity ratio of the coefficient field $a$, and $\nu$ and $\alpha$ are from the H\"older regularity assumption (A4) below.
+If a universal constant has additional dependencies that we would like to emphasize, e.\,g.\ on $\delta$, then we write $``\lesssim_{\delta}"$.
+In general, in the statements of results we emphasize the full list of dependencies of a universal constant by writing, \eg $``\lesssim_{d, \lambda, \nu, \alpha, \delta}"$, whereas in arguments we allow ourselves not to.

-Throughout the paper, we consider an ensemble $\langle \cdot \rangle$ (a probability distribution) of elliptic and bounded coefficient fields $a$; we denote the corresponding probability space as $\Omega$ and the associated expected value of a random variable $G$ by $\langle G \rangle$.
-Regarding terminology, a \emph{quenched} estimate is a bound that holds almost surely, while an \emph{annealed} estimate is a bound on suitable stochastic moments.
+Throughout the paper, we consider an ensemble $\langle \cdot \rangle$ (a probability distribution) of uniformly elliptic and bounded coefficient fields $a$; we denote the corresponding probability space as $\Omega$ and the associated expected value of a random variable $G$ by $\langle G \rangle$.
+Regarding terminology, a \emph{quenched} estimate is a bound that holds \as, while an \emph{annealed} estimate is a bound on suitable stochastic moments.